“The Persistence of the Short Story: Traditions and Futures”

 3:00 pm Registration

-Director, Obama Institute, Prof. Dr. Alfred Hornung
+Director, Obama Institute for Transnational American Studies: Prof. Dr. Alfred Hornung

-Conference Organizers, Prof. Dr. Oliver Scheiding, Prof. Dr. Jochen Achilles
+Conference Organizers: Prof. Dr. Oliver Scheiding, Prof. Dr. Jochen Achilles

 4:30 pm Roundtable: Short Fiction Research in a Transnational Context